 Buying and Thawing Your Thanksgiving Turkey

 Everyone’s favorite eating holiday is here!
-Get ready for cozy family gatherings, Aunt Myrtle’s cranberry relish, a big ol’ turkey and…salmonella?
-Not if we can help it!
+While cozy family gatherings and Aunt Myrtle’s cranberry relish may be off the menu this year, a big ol’ turkey is still very much in play.

 Turkey tends to be the star attraction, the top billing, the big bird (literally) of the meal, so you want to make sure it’s perfect.
 But first things first: buying and thawing your poultry centerpiece safely.